olgazim/LucidChart-User-Documentation/docs/index.md

 ## Is This Guide for You?

-This guide is created for term 1 CST students who have no experience with Lucidchart.
+This guide is created for term 1 CST students who use a macOS system and have no experience with Lucidchart.
 We will go through detailed step-by-step instructions with you to help you get familiar with the most common functions that you will need to use in the CST program.

 ## By the end of this guide, you will be able to